 Importance of proteins to poultry

-Proteins are not only fed naturally to poultry birds but are also given in the form of protein concentrates for poultry.
+Proteins are not only fed naturally to poultry but are also given in the form of protein concentrates for poultry.
 This importance is due to the fact that proteins are a major constituent of many biologically active compounds that are present in the body.
 Furthermore, it also:

 - Plays an important role as hormones and enzymes in the physiological processes taking place within their body.